 As such, you need to ensure that you have sensible stop-loss and take-profit orders in place on all trades.
 This will ensure that you are able to mitigate your losses and lock in potential gains automatically.

-Most cryptocurrency trading in the UK is facilitated by unregulated exchanges.
-This is typically facilitated platforms that have no relationship with traditional money.
+Most cryptocurrency trading in the UK is facilitated by unregulated cryptocurrency exchanges.
+These are typically facilitated platforms that have no relationship with traditional money.
 Instead, all deposits, withdrawals, profits, and losses are denominated in digital currencies.

 On the one hand, this can be beneficial for traders that do not want to submit identification documents or that seek higher leverage limits.

 However, you are taking a major risk by using an unregulated cryptocurrency exchange.
 This is why we strongly suggest sticking with UK CFD brokers that are licensed by the FCA.
 In doing so, your funds are protected at all times.

 Cryptocurrency Trading Strategies

 So now that you know how cryptocurrency trading in the UK works, we now need to explore strategy.
 That is to say, seasoned investors will always have a number of go-to strategies that they like to deploy.
 In getting to grips with the many ways that you can buy and sell cryptocurrency pairs, you’ll stand the best chance possible of making money in the long run.

 Swing trading is a flexible cryptocurrency trading strategy that is ideal for newbies.
 The main concept is that you will be looking to buy and sell cryptocurrency pairs when new trends arise.
 This might be a short-term trend that lasts for a number of days.
 However, unlike day trading, the swing trader will not have an issue keeping a position open for several weeks, either.